-Designs for meeting this requirement must either be certified by a registered professional engineer or architect or must meet or exceed the following minimum criteria: a minimum of two openings having a total net area of not less than one square inch for every square foot enclosed area subject to flooding shall be provided.
+Designs for meeting this requirement must either be certified by a registered professional engineer or architect or must meet or exceed the following minimum criteria: a minimum of two flood openings having a total net area of not less than one square inch for every square foot enclosed area subject to flooding shall be provided.
 The bottom of all openings shall be no higher than one-foot above grade.
 Openings may be equipped with screens, louvers, or other coverings or devices provided that they permit the automatic entry and exit of floodwater.

 - e.
 Proposed structures to be located on slopes in special flood hazard areas shall include adequate drainage paths to guide floodwaters around and away from proposed structures. - f.
-Recreational vehicles placed on site within Zones A and AE shall either: 1) Be on site fewer than 180 consecutive days; - 2) Be fully licensed and ready for highway use; or - Meet all standards of Section 60.3 (b) (1) of the National Flood Insurance Program Regulations and the elevation and anchoring requirements for "manufactured homes" in paragraph (c) (6) of section 60.3. - K. Variances and Appeals - 1.
-Any order, requirement, decision or determination of the Building Inspector made under the ordinance may be appealed to the Zoning Board of Adjustment as set forth in RSA 676:5. - 2.
+Recreational vehicles placed on site within Zones A and AE shall either: 1) Be on site fewer than 180 consecutive days; - Be fully licensed, on wheels or jacking system, attached to the site only by quick disconnect type utilities and security devices, and have no permanently attached additions; or - Meet all standards of Section 60.3 (b) (1) of the National Flood Insurance Program Regulations and the elevation and anchoring requirements for "manufactured homes" in paragraph (c) (6) of section 60.3.

+K. Variances and Appeals

+- 1. Any order, requirement, decision or determination of the Building Inspector made under the ordinance may be appealed to the Zoning Board of Adjustment as set forth in RSA 676:5. - 2.
 If the applicant, upon appeal, requests a variance as authorized by RSA 674:33, I (b), the applicant shall have the burden of showing in addition to the usual variance standards under state law: - a.
 That the variance will not result in increased flood heights, additional threats to public safety, or extraordinary public expense. - b.
 That if the requested variance is for activity within a designated regulatory floodway, no increase in flood levels during the base flood discharge will result. - c.
 That the variance is the minimum necessary, considering the flood hazard, to afford relief. - 3.
 The Zoning Board of Adjustment shall notify the applicant in writing that: - The issuance of a variance to construct below the base flood level will result in increased premium rates for flood insurance up to amounts as high as \$25 for \$100 of insurance coverage and, - 2) Such construction below the base flood level increases risk to life and property.
 Such shall be maintained with a record of all variance actions. - 4.
 The community shall: - a.
 Maintain a record of all variance actions, including their justification for their issuance, and - b.
 Report such variances issued in its annual or biennial report submitted to FEMA's Federal Insurance Administrator.